Enter your E-mail Address

 manly beach australia - oceanworld

 You can walk the track if it is a cool day and you are fit and used to long walks.
 Otherwise take the car, as the road is a bit steep and long.
-And have some coins for parking - the credit card does not always work in the ticket machine.
+And have some coins for parking, as the credit card does not always work in the ticket machine.

 manly beach australia - views from Sydney ferries